The deception of talent

 Arthur Rubinstein

-Nowadays we are literally submerged by the so -called talent shows.
-Shows of all kinds that, in various shapes and various ways, do nothing but spread a precise message: to be successful you must have talent .
+Nowadays, we're literally inundated with so-called talent shows.
+Shows of all kinds, in various forms and ways, do nothing but spread a very specific message: to be successful, you need talent.

-This fact, let's say things as they are, makes us a great convenient: it raises us from the responsibility of giving us to do.
-We are led to believe that we will never be able to achieve certain results because we have no talent .
-What great comfort, isn't it?
-We can bask in our lukewarm broth by convincing ourselves that in order to do extraordinary things we should have supernatural qualities.
+This fact, let's face it, is very convenient: it relieves us of the responsibility of putting in the work.
+We're led to believe that we'll never be able to achieve certain results because we lack talent.
+How convenient, isn't it?
+We can wallow in our lukewarm self-convincing self-esteem, believing that to be able to do extraordinary things, we must possess supernatural abilities.

-The good news (which in reality for many people proves to be bad news ...) is that it is not true.
-All we have to do is make decisions and commit ourselves .
-Define our priorities and arm us with the discipline necessary to remain faithful to our choices, to keep the promises we make to ourselves.
+The good news (which actually turns out to be bad news for many people...) is that this isn't true.
+All we have to do is make decisions and commit.
+Set our priorities and arm ourselves with the discipline to stick to our choices, to keep the promises we make to ourselves.

-"Nothing in the world can replace tenacity.
-Talent cannot do it: there is nothing more common than men full of talented but without success.
-The genius cannot do it: the misunderstood genius is almost proverbial.
-Education cannot do it: the world is full of educated derelict.
-Tenacity and determination instead are omnipotent."
+“Nothing in the world can replace persistence.
+Talent cannot do it: there is nothing more common than talented but unsuccessful men.
+Genius cannot do it: misunderstood genius is almost proverbial.
+Education cannot do it: the world is full of educated derelicts.
+Persistence and determination, on the other hand, are omnipotent.”

 Calvin Coolidge

-1. Decide what is really important for you , define your priorities; Write everything on a sheet, formalize your choices, make a commitment with yourself
+- Decide what is truly important to you, define your priorities; write everything down on a piece of paper, formalize your choices, make a commitment to yourself.

-2. Decide 3 things you can do, 3 practical actions that you can do every day to maintain consistency with the priorities you have defined
+- Decide on 3 things you can do, 3 practical actions you can take every day to stay consistent with the priorities you have defined.

-"Most people enter the tomb without ever having sung the music inside."
+“Most people go into the grave without ever having sung the music within them.”

 Steve Chandler